Gnonpi/gnonpy-blog/pel-blog/content/blog/from-pip-to-poetry.md

   <img alt="View of pipenv" src="{static}/images/pipenv.png">
 </p>

-You can easily share the Pipfile in your version control for your colleagues to easily run your code.
+You can share the Pipfile in your version control system for your colleagues to easily run your code.
 For small tasks or bigger projects, just having to do a `pipenv install` followed by a `pipenv run python <something>`